srawat19/feedbackapp-azure-ai-cosmosdb/README.md

 This is a **.NET 8 Razor Pages** web application, deployed on **Azure App Service (Linux)** to collect real-time feedbacks from event/session attendees.

-The app leverages **Azure AI Text Analytics** to perform sentiment analysis on the feedback/comments which are viewable only to events' admin.
+The app leverages **Azure AI Text Analytics** to perform sentiment analysis on the feedback/comments which are viewable only to events' admin. :bar_chart:
 Cosmos DB (SQL) is used to persist events comments and details.

 Additionally, all the Azure resources required to make this app work in the most realistic way and close to enterprise grade were provisioned using **bicep**.